Core Skills

 Outcome

-A safer personal verification system for decisions and money
+A safer personal verification system for claims, documents, decisions, and money

 Proof standard